square/square-python-sdk/doc/api/payments.md

 to charge a card (credit/debit card or
-Square gift card) or record a payment that the seller received outside of Square (cash payment from a buyer or a payment that an external entity procesed on behalf of the seller).
+Square gift card) or record a payment that the seller received outside of Square (cash payment from a buyer or a payment that an external entity processed on behalf of the seller).

 The endpoint creates a
 `Payment` object and returns it in the response.